ZeroFPS-hk/sentiment-analysis-capstone-project/README.md

 The database used in the program is "Datafiniti_Amazon_Consumer_Reviews_of_Amazon_Products_May19.csv" from Datafiniti: https://www.kaggle.com/datasets/datafiniti/consumer-reviews-of-amazon-products

-The file is too large to upload to GitHub, please download the database with the link above to run this program correctly.
+The file is too large to upload to GitHub, please download the database with the link above and unzip in this repos folder to run this program correctly.